NAUI vs PADI: What You Need to Know About SCUBA Certification

 While the truth is that pretty much the same skills are taught and certified by NAUI, some would argue to a more practical degree than PADI.
 NAUI courses aren’t taught in as many locations as possible PADI courses put the institution at somewhat of a disadvantage.

-Also Read: Reviewing The Best Dive Watches of 2021
+Also Read: Reviewing The Best Dive Watches

 Which one should you choose?
 Either one will do just fine.
 If you are a more practical, hands-on kind of diver, then NAUI would be better, but if you would love to dive your way around the world, PADI is perfect.
 Either way, you will come out the other end as a certified and safe diver.